Stone Gardens Climbing Gym

 Generating Brand Characteristics

 With interviews of employees and patrons in hand, we generated dozens of words that decribed the gym’s brand.
-Finally we arrived at three primary brand characteristics with groupings beneath them.
+Three primary brand characteristics emerged with groupings beneath them.

 Our brand characteristics were: